toshiyan/CmbRecTool/README.md

 In full sky analysis, the library also support the subroutines for the lensing reconstruction and delensing as shown in

   - https://arxiv.org/abs/1405.6568

+The algorithm written in nldd/xxx.f90 is described in doc/note.pdf

 # Acknowledgment